Writing a Literacy Narrative by Shannon Nichols

 Sign up to view the full document!

-" Even though she passed the test for the third time, Shannon was convinced that she could have done better on if she knew the reasons behind her failures.
 The purpose of the Shannon to write on the topic is to bring to light the plight some students are unnecessarily subjected to.
 Many students in most Universities and colleges fail to graduate or pass their exams not because they do the wrong things but possibly because their teachers are unwilling to have them pass.
 Shannon therefore narrates her failures in proficiency tests, not because she was a poor student but just because of unknown reasons which even her teacher Mrs. Brown is thus a depiction of the numerous tutors and graders who are focused to see students fail yet they did as required.
+Unfortunately the graders of the ninth-grade proficiency test didn't feel the same, and when students fail the test, the state of Ohio doesn't offer any explanation.
+Shannon in her narrative explains how she handled her failures in the proficiency test.

 Sign up to view the full document!

-"Unfortunately the graders of the ninth-grade proficiency test didn't feel the same, and when students fail the test, the state of Ohio doesn't offer any explanation. " Shannon in her narrative explains how she handled her failures in the proficiency test.
 Her failing love and enthusiasm for writing was the ultimate result which resulted from her two unexplained failures despite her obvious smartness in writing and other English classes.
 The failures also made her even doubt her writing skills knowing very well how perfect she was in it.
 The style Shannon employed in her narrative was therefore effective in supporting her stance.
 It is undeniable that Shannon was effective as she achieved her goal by sharing her experience back in high school.
+Any reader of her narrative is attracted to her narrative with the aim of unearthing the contrast between her excellent writing skills and her failures.
+Tutors with the likes of Mrs. Brown are more likely to be cautious in their grading of students since their evils have been unveiled.

 Sign up to view the full document!